 And that is just sad for all those people who want to remember you as you always were. ..beautiful and radiant.
 Oh, wait…they too may also be old and…well, shriveled.
 At least we hope so, so we can at least feel better about ourselves.

 And who really wants to age faster especially when aging comes with numerous health problems as well?

 There is a real valid reason why anti-aging creams and lotions and antidotes, is a billion-dollar industry.
 No one wants to age or look aged.
 We all want to keep the youthful glow of youth or at least a semblance of it.
 And really no one wants to lose their memory.

 The quest for the fountain of youth has been going on for ages.
 It’s the very rare person who doesn’t feel a twinge of loss and regret when they see that first grey hair or that first wrinkle.

-And so, if you are concerned about aging fast, I have good news and bad news.
+And so, if you are concerned about aging fast, I have good news … and also some bad news.
 The bad news is we can’t completely stop aging.
 We may be close perhaps.
 So I wait impatiently for science to finally and firmly say we can at last escape the scourge of aging.

-This Post contains Affiliate Links.
+This post contains Affiliate Links.
 See the full disclosure here

 An article in Aging and Disease states that “the process of aging is the effects of physiological functions and can be defined as the accumulation of damage to molecules, cells, and tissues over a lifetime.”